In England, if you have a fixed-term tenancy, the rent can only be increased during the fixed period if your agreement contains a rent review clause.

 - It takes some chutzpah from a crappy landlord to put up the rent.
 If you’ve asked them to make repairs and they’ve dragged their feet or simply not done them, then you shouldn’t have to pay extra for incompetence.
 Remind them of this (as politely as you can) and make sure you have copies of emails/photos of disrepair in case they need evidence.

 - In case the landlord insists on putting up the rent, make sure they invest that money in the property: new carpets, fuel-efficient boiler, fixing the ignition button on the cooker.
-It's also an opportunity to ask if you can have a pet.
-Don't share this list until the landlord has responded to your other points.
+It’s also an opportunity to ask if you can have a pet.
+Consider holding this list back until the landlord has responded to your other points.

 - Now you’ve built your case, give your landlord a call, or send them an email or letter if you don’t have their number.
 Tell them you’ll have to move out if they put up the rent and go through the list of reasons why they should keep it unchanged (or, if you’re feeling confident, lower it!).
 If you don’t get a response straight away, let the agent know you’re waiting to hear from the landlord.